apigee/api-platform-samples/sample-proxies/dynamic-endpoint/README.md

 dynamically at runtime.
 In this sample, the request is either routed to Facebook or Twitter based on routeTo query parameter.

+This approach could also be used to dynamically route requests between different backend environments, such as testing and production environments, sandbox and production APIs, and so on.

 # Set up

 * The username and password that you use to login to enterprise.apigee.com.